-Madhya Pradesh: BJP leader Kailash Vijayvargiya’s son thrashes municipal officer with cricket bat
+BJP leader Kailash Vijayvargiya’s son arrested for beating Indore municipal officer with cricket bat

 Vijayvargiya told India Today that the officers demolished the building illegally.
 “The owner of the building paid the corporation to demolish it and some people were staying in the building,” the legislator said.
 “I tried to reach out to the corporation, they didn’t take my calls.
 I have a responsibility towards the people who voted for me.”
 Vijayvargiya added that if required, he would beat up officers again.

-BJP leader Hitesh Bajpai defended Vijayvargiya’s actions, claiming the officer had asked for a bribe during the anti-encroachment drive.
+BJP leader Hitesh Bajpai defended the MLA’s actions, claiming the officer had asked for a bribe during the anti-encroachment drive.
 “You can put Akash behind the bars for using a cricket bat to beat up an officer but what about the officer who was asking for bribe?”
 Bajpai said.